JavaScript code examples in Zaps

 miscEye icon Note

-If Code by Zapier is the Zap's trigger and you return an empty array [], we will not trigger any actions downstream.
-It's as if you said "never mind" in code.
+If Code by Zapier is the Zap's trigger and you return an empty array [], no actions will trigger downstream.
 This does not apply when Code by Zapier is used as an action, only when it is the trigger.

 callback(null, {id: 1234, hello: 'world!', name: inputData.name});

-A more complex asynchronous example (no "Input Data" needed) is:
+Here's an asynchronous example (no "Input Data" needed):

 const res = await fetch('http://example.com/');